 Go Straight for the Genome

 One way to study unculturable organisms bypasses the need to culture them at all, instead directly interrogating their genetic information by whole-genome sequencing.
-Earlier, I wrote about one paper where new antimicrobial drug candidates were identified by screening the genetic data gathered from the human microbiome project.
+One paper decribes work to identify new antimicrobial drug candidates by screening the genetic data gathered from the human microbiome project.
 In that paper, the authors looked for genes similar to those of existing small molecule drug candidates.
 The drawback to this approach is that you can only search for new drugs that are similar to known compounds, because you have to know what you are looking for in order to find it.

 Make a Home Micro-Environment